craftingcity/The-Known-World/README.md

 - **Nesus Ancestry.** You know the Thaumaturgy cantrip.
 Once you reach 3rd level, you can cast the Hellish Rebuke spell once as a 2nd-level spell.
 Once you reach 5th level, you can also cast the Darkness spell once.
 You must finish a long rest to cast these spells again with this trait.
 Charisma is your spellcasting ability for these spells.

 ##### Mecha (a.)
+Mecha are the lawful reformation of a Faith-full Soul.
+A soul that passes into [[Mechanis]] becomes a Mecha here, though they are stripped of any

 **Age.**
 **Size.**
 **Speed.**